onlyforroushan/roush/README.md

-# roush
-This is a readme file.
+This repo is about the automations which I have done to make the life better.